Untreatable gonorrhoea spreading around world: WHO

 Experts say an added problem with gonorrhoea is that its strains tend to retain their genetic resistance to previous antibiotics even after their use has been discontinued.

-Major producers of antibiotics for gonorrhoea include global drugmaking giants GlaxoSmithKline, Pfizer and Abbott, as well as Indian firms like Cipla.
+Major producers of antibiotics for gonorrhoea include global drugmaking giants GlaxoSmithKline (GSK.L), Pfizer (PFE.N) and Abbott (ABT.N), as well as Indian firms like Cipla.

 The WHO said it is not yet clear how far or wide drug resistance in gonorrhoea has spread, as many countries lack reliable data.
 "The available data only shows the tip of the iceberg," said Lusti-Narasimhan.